 The hard-working men and women of Alabama’s seafood industry harvest $660 million worth of oysters, blue crab, shrimp, and many types of premium fish every year.
 And when you ask for Alabama Gulf Seafood, you know you’re getting a quality product.

 Trouble is, sometimes imported seafood is mislabeled as local product.

-“We want our consumers in Alabama to get good, quality seafood,” said Chris Blankenship, director of the Alabama Marine Resources Division and program administrator for the Alabama Seafood Marketing Commission.
+“We want our consumers in Alabama to get good, quality seafood,” said Chris Blankenship, Deputy Commissioner of the Alabama Department of Conservation and Natural Resources and Program Administrator for the Alabama Seafood Marketing Commission.
 “That’s why it’s so important to ask where your seafood comes from, to make sure you’re getting local product.
 If you ask a restaurant or a grocery store where the seafood is from, they have to tell you.”

 As with premium products in all industry, there are those who try to pass inferior product off as high-quality stuff to make more money.

 “There are some unscrupulous people in all businesses, and it’s no different in the seafood business,” said Blankenship.
 “Some people will mislabel seafood that’s being sold so that people think they’re getting a better product than they actually are.”

 According to Bob Jones, executive director of the Southeastern Fisheries Association, mislabeled seafood has been an issue since right after the Vietnam War when the U.S. government attempted to help rebuild Vietnam’s economy by importing their abundant supply of seafood.

 Nowadays, imported shrimp and fish are mislabeled throughout the country.
 According to a survey done by Oceana, 30 percent of shrimp products in the United States are mislabeled.